-An infectious substance which is transported in a form that, when exposure to it occurs, is capable of causing permanent disability, life-threatening or fatal disease in otherwise healt humans or animals.

-Category

-If a Category A substance were released from the craft carrying it and/or protective packag used during the transportation, it could have severe consequences on the health of any hu or animals that came in contact with it.
+Category A An infectious substance which is transported in a form that, when exposure to it occurs, is capable of causing permanent disability, life-threatening or fatal disease in otherwise healthy humans or animals.
+If a Category A substance were released from the craft carrying it and/or protective packaging used during the transportation, it could have severe consequences on the health of any humans or animals that came in contact with it.
+Category B Infectious substances that contain biological agents, capable of causing infection in humans or animals, but NOT meeting the criteria for Category A (i.e. the consequences of an infection are not considered severely disabling or life- threatening).

-Category R

-Infectious substances that contain biological agents, capable of causing infection in human animals, but NOT meeting the criteria for Category A (i.e. the consequences of an infection not considered severely disabling or life-threatening).